openforcefield/qca-dataset-submission/submissions/2024-01-31-OpenFF-Torsion-Coverage-Supplement-v1.0/README.md

 A torsion drive data set created to improve the coverage of both existing Sage 2.1.0 proper torsion parameters and new parameters added through the [torsion multiplicity][tm] project.
-The molecules in this data set were primarily selected from the [ChEMBL 33][chembl] database, with three additional molecules from the [NCI Open 2012-05-01][nci] database.
+The molecules in this data set were selected from the [ChEMBL 33][chembl] database with additional processing steps described below.

 ## General Information